UCOL Wairarapa Campus

 Search online for UCOL Wairarapa courses

 UCOL's Whakaoriori Marae is a distinct sign of the significant Maori influence within the Wairarapa region It is often host to many Iwi gatherings and events, UCOL works closely with local to achieve the best educational outcomes for Maori.

 Campus Manager Angela Hewitt

 Angela has enjoyed living in the Wairarapa for the past 20 years.
 She has worked in the tertiary sector for over 10 years, starting with campus administration and moving into management five years ago.

-Prior to that, Angela did some polytechnic study before starting her career in court reporting that saw her work in both NZ and Australia, then moved into administration and management roles in a variety of sectors.
+Prior to that, Angela did some polytechnic study before starting her career in court reporting that saw her work in both New Zealand and Australia, then moved into administration and management roles in a variety of sectors.
 Her experience has been gained “on the job” over the years, and latterly she has been studying part-time and is on track to graduate this year with her Bachelor in Applied Management.

 Regional provision and access to tertiary education, especially in her beloved Wairarapa, is what drives her to ensure that students can study locally and succeed with quality qualifications and skills to gain careers that enhance their lives.